Welcome to Greenland Science Week Dec 1-5 2019

-- Monday September 30, 2019: Deadline for abstract submission
+- Monday 14th of October 2019: Deadline for abstract submission

-- Thursday October 24, 2019: Notifications of acceptance sent to authors
+- Monday the 28th October 2019: Notifications of acceptance sent to authors

-- Thursday December 5, 2019: The public outreach event: “Research for You”/”Ilisimatusarneq ilinnut”/”Forskning for dig”
+- Thursday 5th December 2019: The public outreach day: “Research for You”/”Ilisimatusarneq ilinnut”/”Forskning for dig”

 If you have any questions, please email: email@example.com.